Infective endocarditis: Risk

 Among people who do not use intravenous drugs and have a fever in the emergency department, there is a less than 5% chance of occult endocarditis.
 Mellors in 1987 found no cases of endocarditis nor of staphylococcal bacteremia among 135 febrile patients in the emergency room.
 The upper confidence interval for 0% of 135 is 5%, so for statistical reasons alone, there is up to a 5% chance of endocarditis among these patients.
-In contrast, Leibovici found that among 113 non-selected adults admitted to the hospital because of fever there were two cases (1.8% with 95%CI: 0% to 7%) of endocarditis.
+In contrast, Leibovici found that among 113 non-selected adults admitted to the hospital because of fever, there were two cases (1.8% with 95%CI: 0% to 7%) of endocarditis.

 Among people who do use intravenous drugs and have a fever in the emergency department, there is about a 10% to 15% prevalence of endocarditis.
 This estimate is not substantially changed by whether the doctor believes the patient has a trivial explanation for their fever.
 Weisse found that 13% of 121 patients had endocarditis.
 Marantz also found a prevalence of endocarditis of 13% among such patients in the emergency department with fever.
 Samet found a 6% incidence among 283 such patients, but after excluding patients with initially apparent major illness to explain the fever (including 11 cases of manifest endocarditis), there was a 7% prevalence of endocarditis.
+During the Opioid epidemic in the United States, hospitals observed an increase in stroke associated with infective endocarditis.

 Among people with staphylococcal bacteremia (SAB), one study found a 29% prevalence of endocarditis in community-acquired SAB versus 5% in nosocomial SAB.
 However, only 2% of strains were resistant to methicillin and so these numbers may be low in areas of higher resistance.

 Prevention

 Not all people with heart disease require antibiotics to prevent infective endocarditis.
-Heart diseases have been classified into high, medium and low risk of developing IE. Those falling into high risk category require IE prophylaxis before endoscopies and urinary tract procedures.
+Heart diseases have been classified into high, medium, and low risk of developing IE. Those falling into the high-risk category require IE prophylaxis before endoscopies and urinary tract procedures.

 Diseases listed under high risk include: